timmerk/homebridge-multizone-amp-rs232/README.md

   "sources": [
     "sonos",
     "airplay"
+  ],
+  "enableMasterControls": true,
+   "groups": [
+      {
+        "name": "Sample 1",
+        "zones": [1, 2, 3, 4]
+      }
    ]
 }
 ```
-This adds 2 zones and 2 sources (source control still a work in progress).
+This adds 2 zones and 2 sources, with enabling an "All On/Off" Speaker and a All Zones Source control as well as a group
+speaker control with source control for that group.

 ### Disclaimer
 This is a hobby project with no warranty provided or implied whatsoever.